oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 a source template for a JADN information model.

-**Information theory** - each node in a JADN model formally defines a "type" in terms of the characteristics it provides to applications.
+**Information theory** - each node in a JADN model formally defines a "type" in terms of the characteristics it provides to applications, i.e. constraints on the valid values of instances of that type.
 Information theory quantifies the novelty (news value, or "entropy") of data, and JADN has three mechanisms to define the information conveyed by a type separately from the data used to serialize it:

 1. Representation of primitives such as dates or IP addresses by binary value or as text (formats)
 2. Enumeration of string values by tag or content (vocabularies and field ID/Names)